 I’ll show this next set of images, taken with a Canon 50mm f1.4 FDn lens, and let you guess what’s wrong with the lens.

 Having trouble?
 Think I’m trying to trick you by sneaking a really clean, nice lens into the mix?
 Well, you’d be wrong, because this lens is full of fungus of all kinds, as well as a bit of haze.
 This is something that would definitely affect the selling price, as well as warrant a repair for a lens like the Canon 50mm f1.4, but you can see that the photos look wonderful.
 There may be a bit less contrast than normal, but it’s hard to argue that this lens, fungus and all, isn’t usable.

 I don’t know about you, but I think the damage to this lens is just as bad as what happened to the Carl Zeiss we just looked at.
 And yet, the photos remain better than usable.
-It goes to show that a quality lens will be a retain its quality for far longer than you may expect, even in the face of fungus, haze, scratching, and whatever else life throws at it.
+It goes to show that a quality lens will retain its quality for far longer than you may expect, even in the face of fungus, haze, scratching, and whatever else life throws at it.